-It’s that time of year again: the time when we all realize we’re a little pastier than we remember.
-On my family’s annual beach trip last week I took my new swimsuit for a trial run and was reminded why I don’t usually wear swimsuits — my hardly-ever-see-the-light-of-day legs are practically fluorescent.
+It’s that time of year again when we all realize we’re a little pastier than we remember.
+On my family’s annual beach trip last week, I took my new swimsuit for a trial run and was reminded why I don’t usually wear swimsuits—my hardly-ever-see-the-light-of-day legs are practically fluorescent.

 With fair skin that doesn’t really tan, no amount of time in the sun will change that.
 But a little self tanner certainly will.
 Whether you’re looking to fake a fresh sun-kissed glow or you want to accentuate the natural glow you already have, these DIY sunless tanning lotion recipes are for you.